Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 ## Executive Summary

-This is a summary of the project.
+This project is a web based checkers game.

 ### Purpose
 > _Provide a very brief statement about the project and the most